 The major reason why PowerPoint has lost its ability to deliver information in a powerful way is in its nature that just stopped fitting the communication of modern society.
 PowerPoint’s linear format is not designed for an audience raised on moving visuals, viral videos and animation.

 So, what’s the solution?

 What are those?

-Video presentations can either be showcased in a video format or through a visual slide accompaniment like here.
-Such a presentation is divided into slides by multiple pause points (or stops) where video content automatically stops to give a presenter time for the further explanation.
+A video presentation can either be showcased in a video format or through a visual slide accompaniment like here.
+Such a video presentation is divided into slides by multiple pause points (or stops) where video content automatically stops to give a presenter time for the further explanation.
 With a visual help, everyone will benefit: you can communicate more with less.
 Take advantage of visuals, transitions, and animations to illustrate processes, concepts, movement, or growth, which often takes too long to explain verbally.

 Don’t put your audience’s attention at risk by explaining the concept too long or cramming too much information into the slides.
 Break the monotony of conventional PowerPoint by adding animation and visual effects to reinforce a message, making it more distinct and memorable.